margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 He knew my worst fears
 He knew my loudest secrets
 He knew my strongest weak points
+He knew how to box me in
 He knew just how to strike a chord with all that was wrong with me and make me change, force me to change, force me to look in the mirror

+It's making me crazy
+I'm making a scene
+It's so funny to watch, it's so funny to ridicule and condemn I can't read between the lines
+I was falling for it

 ## A Real Man ##
 A real man would say go for it, do it